SiWolf/Linux-for-Bioinformatics-KEN-BI25/README.md

 ## Acknowledgement

-This course material is a cooperation between  colleagues in the Robert Koch Institute, ZIG4 and MF1, in the context of the Integrated Genomic Surveillance (IGS) Project from the WHO Pandemic Hub.
+This course is a cooperation between colleagues from the Robert Koch Institute, ZIG4 and MF1, in the context of the Integrated Genomic Surveillance (IGS) Project.

-Please do not distribute the course material, only intended for training purposes.